국가와 도시를 선택하십시오. 영어로만 제공

-Charlotte is a regional centre for museums, art, music, theatre, sports, and other cultural and entertainment activities.
+Charlotte is a regional center for museums, art, music, theater, sports, and other cultural and entertainment activities.
 The city's diverse population is able to support a variety of entertainments, some of which are the envy of the entire country.

 Since the team's inception in 1993, the NFL's Carolina Panthers have called Charlotte home.
 The Panthers wow crowds on many a Sunday on the field at Charlotte's Bank of America Stadium.
-For basketball fans, the NBA Charlotte Bobcats and the WNBA Charlotte Sting keep audiences on their feet year round at Charlotte Bobcats Arena.
+For basketball fans, the NBA Charlotte Bobcats and the WNBA Charlotte Sting keep audiences on their feet year round at Time Warner Cable Arena.
 Charlotte, of course, is one of the prime destinations for NASCAR fans.
-Racing enthusiasts can go hog wild at the world famous Lowe's Motor Speedway
+Racing enthusiasts can go hog wild at the world famous Lowe's Motor Speedway.

 The Charlotte Symphony Orchestra has entertained the people of Charlotte for decades, performing a lengthy series of classics (from Tchaikovsky to Wagner) every year at historic Ovens Auditorium, and the architectural marvel Belk Theatre (where even the cheapest of seats are never more than 135 feet from the stage).
 Opera Carolina, based in Charlotte, performs four epic productions at Belk Theatre each year (from "Porgy and Bess" to "La Boheme"), as well as an annual holiday production of "Amahl and the Night Visitors," and an extensive series of Education & Outreach productions all over both North and South Carolina.